juliameyroyan/Crypto_market_analysis/README.md

 Sample Visualization

-(You can add screenshots of your plots here for extra impact.)

 ## Project Purpose

 This project was developed to strengthen practical skills in time-series data analysis, statistical feature engineering, and market behavior interpretation using real-world financial datasets.